Praneeth-Bathini/MY-PORTFOLIO/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, certifications, and experiences as a **Computer Science student specializing in AI & ML**.

-You can view the live portfolio here 👉 [My Portfolio](https://praneeth-bathini.github.io/MY-PORTFOLIO)

 ## 📖 About